Geometric phase from encircling an exceptional point of a quantum resonance in the complex-scaling method: Introduction

-By contrast, the foundations of non-Hermitian quantum mechanics in \textit{genuinely infinite-dimensional} settings---quantum scattering theory, unbounded Hamiltonian operators, and quantum field theory (QFT)---remain much less settled.
-From the mathematical side, a variety of rigorous tools exist: Gamow (Siegert) vectors and rigged Hilbert spaces for resonances, the complex scaling method (CSM) and related analytic dilations, and Feshbach projection techniques for effective Hamiltonians \cite{Moiseyev2011NHQM,Ashida2020NonHermitian}.
+\revone{More broadly,} the foundations of non-Hermitian quantum mechanics in \textit{genuinely infinite-dimensional} \revone{high-energy} settings---quantum scattering theory, unbounded Hamiltonian operators, and quantum field theory (QFT)---remain much less settled.
+From the mathematical side, a variety of rigorous tools exist: Gamow (Siegert) vectors and rigged Hilbert spaces for resonances, the complex-scaling method (CSM) and related analytic dilations, and Feshbach projection \revtwo{leading to reduced non-Hermitian operators}~\footnote{ \revtwo{Non-Hermiticity can qualitatively alter spectral topology and spatial asymptotics, as seen in non-Bloch band theory and the non-Hermitian skin effect~\cite{Yao2018EdgeStates,Gong2018Topological,Hetenyi:2025a,Hetenyi:2025b,Alase:2016tqv}.
+This motivates a careful treatment of scattering and resonance phenomena beyond standard Hermitian settings.} \revtwo{Related non-Hermitian operators also appear, for example, in Feshbach-type treatments of resonance/scattering problems and as no-jump generators in quantum-trajectory formulations; see, e.g., Refs.~\cite{Gneiting:2020pew,Piilo:2008dmi}.}} \cite{Moiseyev2011NHQM,Ashida2020NonHermitian}.
 However, the connection between this older functional-analytic machinery and the newer language of non-Hermitian physics---EPs, non-Hermitian topology, non-Hermitian quantum speed limits, and so on---is only partially understood.
 In particular, the precise conditions under which non-Hermitian operators provide a faithful and controllable description of scattering resonances, rather than merely a numerical tool, are still being clarified.\footnote{A closely related issue is the time evolution of unstable quantum states.
-It has been known that the decay of an unstable state is generically non-exponential (often power-law), both in nonrelativistic quantum mechanics and in QFT~\cite{GarciaCalderon2017NonExp,Giacosa2012NonExpQFTQM}.
-More recently, it has been emphasized that non-exponential decay can be significantly enhanced near EPs and spectral thresholds in continuum models; this leads to decay laws that differ qualitatively from those predicted by Fermi's golden rule~\cite{Garmon2017NonExpThreshold,Garmon2021AnomalousEP}.}
+It has been known that the decay of an unstable state is generically nonexponential (often power law), both in nonrelativistic quantum mechanics and in QFT~\cite{GarciaCalderon2017NonExp,Giacosa2012NonExpQFTQM}.
+More recently, it has been emphasized that nonexponential decay can be significantly enhanced near EPs and spectral thresholds in continuum models; this leads to decay laws that differ qualitatively from those predicted by Fermi's golden rule~\cite{Garmon2017NonExpThreshold,Garmon2021AnomalousEP}.}